 Reality: I’ve seen and heard a few variations on this rumour, usually with different lengths of time that you ‘just shouldn’t touch it’ before grooming.
 But hair growth can slow or stop if the hair isn’t healthy.
 You may find it stays patchy or thin with no maintenance, plus your friends and loved ones may start to wonder if something is nesting in there.

-Tip: Once you’ve decided to grow a beard, grab yourself abeard wash, aconditioner, abrush, a beard oil, and acomb.
+Tip: Once you’ve decided to grow a beard, grab yourself a beard wash, a conditioner, and a brush.
 This is your early beard care set.
 A proper beard wash is different from a hair shampoo because the face on your hair is different from what grows on your head.
 Ditto for conditioner.
 A beard brush keeps things tidy, while pulling out dead hairs, dandruff and ‘teaching’ the hair how to hang over the long term.
-Combs are more for styling, and a wood one will help suck up any excess oil.
-A proper beard oil keeps the hair hydrated, healthy and growing — as opposed to breaking or developing split ends.

 Myth: If my beard is patchy, I should get DHT.